-Removing images from Google under a right to be forgotten is often one of the most challenging aspects of a right to be forgotten application.
+To try and remove images from Google under a right to be forgotten could often be one of the most challenging aspects of a right to be forgotten application.
 There are many reasons for this.
 The key, however, is to understand how Google images library works and to be persistent.

 Why it is difficult to remove images from Google image library under a right to be forgotten

 Google tends to store copies of images in image libraries, which are located in 14 different locations around the world.
-Often you will find that an image that has already been removed by Google from search results or from what you believe is the image original location will still appear on search results but will have an unusual URL such as https://lh3.googleusercontent.com/pklnm5Vdgrh-8KWyPYgzgJZB4dzLbu5wEfW91RniOKjjA1vEr7IvNl9En-yNSMikaIP0EUwb1m8=w128-h128-e365
+Often you will find that an image that has already been removed by Google from search results or from what you believe is the image's original location, will still appear on search results but will have an unusual URL such as https://lh3.googleusercontent.com/pklnm5Vdgrh-8KWyPYgzgJZB4dzLbu5wEfW91RniOKjjA1vEr7IvNl9En-yNSMikaIP0EUwb1m8=w128-h128-e365.

 What images are most difficult to remove from Google searches